vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

     - Click on the gear icon to edit the DLP contract address and public part of the encryption key in the UI to match the deployed contract address and public key.
     - In the console logs, we will see the uploaded file URL and the encryption key.
 - Paste the URL and encryption key in the `addFile` function in the deployed smart contract: https://satori.vanascan.io/address/<deployed_contract_address>?tab=write_contract
-- Your validator should pick up the files, and write the file scores back on chain
+- Your validator should pick up the files, and write the file scores back on chain with a `verifyFile` transaction.
+- A few moments later, the UI should present you with the option to claim your rewards.

 # Running a validator on an existing DLP